 - Begin and end the day as a group.
 It builds community for students to come together for morning meeting or an end of the day song/routine.
 Those are my favorite times of the day for sure!

 I hope this post gave you some ideas for structuring your balanced literacy block!
-If you are looking for writing units, reading comprehension lessons, or guided reading units for Kindergarten, click on the images below to read more.
+If you are looking for reading and writing curriculum for Kindergarten, click on the images below to read more.

 Do you have any other strategies or suggestions?
-Or maybe a major challenge you’re facing in terms of scheduling?
 Please comment below!